Alicia W. Peters, Ph.D.

 Location

 Alicia Peters is associate professor of anthropology and affiliated faculty in the Gender, Women, and Sexuality Studies Program.
 Her teaching interests include cultural anthropology, medical anthropology, ethnographic methods, and human trafficking.
-Professor Peters' research examines how cultural understandings of gender and sexuality influence conceptions of human trafficking and the implementation of U.S. anti-trafficking law and policy.
-She is the author of the book, Responding to Human Trafficking: Sex, Gender, and Culture in the Law, published in 2015 by the University of Pennsylvania Press as part of its Pennsylvania Studies in Human Rights series.
-Peters is currently conducting an ethnographic study of the human trafficking response in northern New England.
+Professor Peters' research examines how cultural understandings of gender and sexuality influence conceptions of human trafficking and implications for public health and U.S. anti-trafficking law and policy.
+She is the author of the books, Responding to Human Trafficking: Sex, Gender, and Culture in the Law (2015) and Trafficking Trajectories: Vulnerability, Failed Systems, and Case for Prevention (forthcoming, July 2025), both published by the University of Pennsylvania Press as part of its Pennsylvania Studies in Human Rights series.

 Credentials